swaptacular/swpt_accounts/protocol.rst

    the account there have not been any emitted `AccountTransfer`_ messages, the value MUST be ``0``.

-signal_ts : date-time
+ts : date-time
    The moment at which this message was emitted (the message's timestamp).

-signal_ttl : int32
+ttl : float
    The time-to-live (in seconds) for this message.
-The message MUST be ignored if more than ``signal_ttl`` seconds have elapsed since the message was emitted (``signal_ts``).
+The message MUST be ignored if more than ``ttl`` seconds have elapsed since the message was emitted (``ts``).
 This MUST be a positive number.

-If for a given account, no `AccountChange`_ messages have been sent for a long while, the server SHOULD send a new `AccountChange`_ message identical to the previous one (except for the **signal_ts** field), to remind that the account still exist.
+If for a given account, no `AccountChange`_ messages have been sent for a long while, the server SHOULD send a new `AccountChange`_ message identical to the previous one (except for the **ts** field), to remind that the account still exist.
 This guarantees that accounts will not be hanging in the server's database forever, even in the case of a lost message, or a complete database loss on the client's side.

 .. [#creation-date] Note that an account can be removed from the server's database, and then a new account with the same